NT7S/Yamhill/YamhillArchitecture.md

 The front panel PCB will have a USB connection for programming the microcontroller, as well as at least one UART available for rig control, debugging purposes, etc.

 ## Block Modules
 Block modules are self-contained PCBs that will perform the functions of a block on the block diagram of a radio.
-Most components will be SMT, and those modules sold by Etherkit will have the SMT components installed by the manufacturer.
-Through-hole components such as toroidal inductors and board connectors will be installed by the end user.
+Most components on front panel PCB will be SMT, and those boards sold by Etherkit will have the SMT components installed by the manufacturer.
+Most individual modules will be through-hole, unless there are no non-SMT options for a component.

 ### List
 - PSU/Power Distribution (special case, backplane integration)